Oops! Sorry!!

 4. Emotions have their own voice

-- Worry has thoughts that tend to be negative.
+- When you're worried, your thoughts tend to be negative

-To illustrate, I had a good friend who was in a bad mood one day.
-As a result, he was being quite negative and cynical to everyone.
+To illustrate, a good friend of mine was in a bad mood one day.

-Later in the afternoon, he found $100 bill on the ground, which brightened his mood.
+Later that day, he found a $100 on the ground, which brightened his mood.

-So the rest of the day, he was more joyous and upbeat with everyone.
+Then the rest of the day, he was more upbeat.

-The person or situation didn’t change, only his feelings.
+The people or situation around him DIDN'T change, only his feelings.

 What’s more…